AhmedMourad0/kotlin-validation/README.md

 - (Arrow, Kotest, ...) extensions
 - Jetpack Compose support?
 - To suspend or not to suspend.
-- Adding validations descriptions to be used by the IDE to describe constrainers
+- Adding validations descriptions to be used by the IDE to describe validators
 - IDE plugin to test values against constraints on the spot?

 License